Pathgather/pulsey/README.md

 - farewell
 - progress

-PLANNED IMPROVEMENTS
-- pass options through props
-- move components into different source files then have an index.js that combines them all
-- think about how it would work for someone using a react app, with html actually being jsx
+NEXT
+- animate pulses via velocity
+- ensure it works with a react app (not html-based)
+- make sure that whenever app rerenders/receives new data Pulsey recognizes this and updates

+ISSUES
+- some variables are being stored on the window and probably shouldn't be - find a better way
+- options are not currently specific to each dot and each tooltip - they're global and shouldn't be
+- tooltip needs to be based off the outside of the pulsey target, not off the center
+- only want to transition underlay on dotclick() and close() (not nextStep())
+- nextLabel doesn't change to 'finish' when removeStepOnClick is false
+- highlighter doesn't disappear after farewell screen is clicked
+- highlighter shouldnt be shown unless no steps have been clicked yet

+FUTURE
+- give user option to use without velocity (and thus no animations)
 - consider giving alternative to data attributes (pass in through javascript)
-- make sure that whenever app rerenders/receives new data Pulsey recognizes this and updates
-- potentially wrap the init functions (that grab ps-anchor targets) in a function and call from within Pulsey (why, again?)
-- find a way to remove need for all css - make all javascript
-- give user a way to modify styles of each individual dot - probably need to object.assign each styles object for each component with whatever the user passes in via pulsey()
-- use velocity in place of keyframes

-UPCOMING FEATURES
 - customizable look and animation of dots and tooltips
 - test and fix lots of issues
 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
 - allow users to put html inside tooltip

-ISSUES TO BE FIXED
-- there are many
-- options are not currently specific to each dot and each tooltip - they're global and shouldn't be
-- tooltip needs to be based off the outside of the pulsey target, not off the center
-- only want to transition underlay on dotclick() and close() (not nextStep())
-- nextLabel doesn't change to 'finish' when removeStepOnClick is false
+- give user a way to modify styles of each individual dot - probably need to object.assign each styles object for each component with whatever the user passes in via pulsey()